Great Cocky Count

 The Great Cocky Count is an annual census designed to provide accurate data about the number and distribution of black cockatoos.
 It is the largest single survey of black cockatoos in Western Australia.

 The count is a citizen science survey and is conducted at sunset one night in autumn, usually in early April.
-It was first held in 2010 and has been conducted each year since apart from 2020 (cancelled due to Covid-19).
+It was first held in 2010 and has been conducted each year since apart from 2020 (cancelled due to COVID-19).

 Over 700 registered volunteers participated each year at hundreds of locations between Geraldton and Esperance, Western Australia.

-The 2019 count had over 700 volunteers surveying over 400 sites, with the endangered Carnaby's black cockatoo being the main focus of the count but the vulnerable Baudin's black cockatoo and forest red-tailed black cockatoo also being counted.
+The 2019 count had over 700 volunteers surveying over 400 sites, with the endangered Carnaby's black cockatoo being the main focus of the count but the critically endangered Baudin's black cockatoo and vulnerable forest red-tailed black cockatoo also being counted.

 In 2016 a total of 426 roost sites were surveyed by approximately 700 volunteers.
 The results included: